 Remember my thought that it didn’t matter when I got my 8 hours of sleep?
 Well, even if that were true, I am a mom.
 And moms have to get up earlier than 10:00 am if they expect to get their kids off to school, so I typically get up at 6:30 am.
 Sometimes I would go back to bed after the girls hopped on the bus, but honestly, on those days I got absolutely nothing done except sleeping.

 That is also no bueno for a mom!
 Moms need to be as productive as possible—especially while the kids are in school!

 Okay.
 So I know I need to go to bed earlier, but as a night owl how do I make that actually happen?

 1. Turn off all electronics an hour before bedtime

-I have the worst habit (and so does The Maestro) of getting into bed at a semi-decent hour and then doing things on my phone until the hour is completely indecent.
+I have the worst habit (and so does my husband) of getting into bed at a semi-decent hour and then doing things on my phone until the hour is completely indecent.
 Are any of these things important?
 No. I am doing things like scrolling through Facebook, reading click-baity articles, playing mindless games, and taking ridiculous quizzes.